Global soil networks

 International Committee on Contaminated Land

-The ICCL is a global network of soil policy makers.
-The network exchanges knowledge and experiences in the field of soil policy and approach to soil pollution.
-Since 1993 70 countries and 150 partners have joined this network.
-Every 2 years a physical meeting is organized.
-The Netherlands is an active participant in these meetings.
+The International Committee on Contaminated Land (ICCL) is a global network of soil policy makers.
+The network shares knowledge and experience on soil policy and the management of soil contamination.
+Since 1993, 70 countries and 150 partners have joined the network.
+A physical meeting is organised every two years.
+The Netherlands actively participates in these meetings.